Get insights.

 The success of any business depends on the customer.
 Listening to the voice of the customer is essential to increase customer satisfaction and reduce customer churn.

-Let’s say you own a website, and you get visitors to your website every day.
-You want to increase visitors and also increase the quality and usability of your website.
-How will you ensure to do this?
+Say you own a website, and you get visitors to your website every day.
+You want to increase visitors and the quality and usability of your website.
+How will you be able to ensure to do this?
 The answer is a website feedback survey or website usability survey.

 Below are a few questions asked in the Website usability survey.

-You can refer to the Website usability template provided by BlockSurvey.
+You can explore the Website usability template provided by BlockSurvey.

 Marketing is an essential function that fuels the growth of any product/service.
 Marketing campaigns are launched from time to time to increase sales in a company.
 The effectiveness of a marketing campaign should be measured to ensure the success of the next marketing campaign.
 This can be measured using a post-campaign survey.

 Leads are potential customers who have shown interest in your product/service.
 Having a steady flow of leads is essential for the growth of the company.
-Without new leads, sales can stagnate, which results in a decline in revenue.
+Without new leads, sales can stagnate, resulting in a revenue decline.

 Interacting with leads gives you insights into market trends and customer preferences.